 What you need to know about residential outbuildings

 If you have or have ever wanted an outbuilding on your property, you know that they have been tricky to finance.
 There are many different types, requirements and uses associated with them, and in the past, banks have been leery of valuing them as part of a mortgage.
-Let’s take a deeper dive into what is considered an outbuilding and how recent changes to valuation for outbuildings at ATB have impacted financing options.
+Let’s take a deeper dive into what is considered an outbuilding and how valuation for outbuildings at ATB has impacted financing options.

 What exactly is a residential outbuilding?

 A residential outbuilding is a detached structure that is part of a residential property.
-There can be many different types of outbuildings, but when we are talking about mortgage financing, we are referring to an outbuilding that is for personal use.
+There can be many different types of outbuildings, but when we are talking about mortgage financing, we are referring to an outbuilding that is for personal or recreational use only, not to be used for any business or income-generating purposes.
 These can look different depending on if you are in a rural or an urban setting.

 Rural residential outbuildings

 There are many different variations of rural outbuildings because there is often more room available.
-These buildings can be used for storing vehicles, equipment, and other recreational vehicles, provide a space to dabble in hobbies or as a gathering place for neighbours, friends and family (sometimes all of the above).
+These buildings can be used for storing vehicles, equipment and other recreational vehicles.
+They can also provide a space to dabble in hobbies or as a gathering place for neighbours, friends and family (sometimes all of the above).
 There is also the "shouse” or “shop house" which is simply put, one large building that's part-shop and part-house.

 Urban residential outbuildings

-Urban outbuildings can also include multi-generational households in the form of carriage or laneway homes.
+Urban outbuildings can include carriage or laneway homes.
 These are typically a smaller home (often a loft above a garage) located on the property.
+For rural settings, these are often referred to as inlaw or family suites and allow for independent living opportunities on one property.

 What are my options for financing a residential outbuilding?

-ATB has developed and launched new rules and guidelines which provide the opportunity to include outbuildings in the overall valuation and mortgage of the property.
-In short, homeowners may now be able to unlock equity and access financing in the most affordable way possible to enhance their property and not have the burden of paying for the entire project out of pocket.
+In 2020, ATB developed and launched new guidelines which provide the opportunity to include outbuildings in the overall valuation and mortgage of the property.
+In short, homeowners may be able to unlock equity and access financing in the most affordable way possible to enhance their property and not have the burden of paying for the entire project out of pocket or having to forgo it altogether.

 What are the steps to building a new outbuilding or upgrading an existing one?